The Word Problem is Solvable for 3-free Artin groups in Quadratic Time: Proof of technical lemmas

 \item Sufficiently large Artin groups, including large and extra-large. \cite{Holt2012,Holt2013};

 \item Euclidean Artin groups \cite{Digne2006,Digne2012, McCammond2017}.

 \end{itemize}

-In this article, we give an explicit algorithm to solve the word problem for a large family of Artin groups: the Artin groups that do not contain any relation of length 3 (also called braid relations), that is, no relations $sts=tst$ for any two generators $s$ and $t$.
+In this article, we give an explicit algorithm to solve the word problem for a big family of Artin groups: the Artin groups that do not contain any relation of length 3 (also called braid relations), that is, no relations $sts=tst$ for any two generators $s$ and $t$.
 We will call these groups \emph{3-free} Artin groups.
-Note that commuting relations of the form $st=ts$ are permitted.
+Note that commuting relations of the form $st=ts$ are permitted. {The techniques that we use are a non-trivial generalization of the techniques created by Holt and Rees in their previously mentioned papers dealing with sufficiently large Artin groups.}

-\begin{theorem} There is a finite-time algorithm that solves the word problem for 3-free Artin groups. \end{theorem}
+\begin{theorem} There is an algorithm that solves the word problem for 3-free Artin groups {whose complexity is quadratic with respect of length of the word}. \end{theorem}

 The collection of 3-free Artin groups overlaps with the types listed above, but also includes new groups for which the problem was previously unsolved.
 The intersection of 3-free type Artin groups with FC-type and Euclidean Artin groups is very small: just free and direct products of Artin groups with two generators that are not braid groups (including RAAGs).
 An Artin group is 2-dimensional if, for every three generators, the three respective relations have lengths $m_1$, $m_2$ and $m_3$ and satisfy $\frac{1}{m_1}+\frac{1}{m_2}+\frac{1}{m_3}\leq 1$.
 All 3-free Artin groups containing a 3-generator subgroup such that $m_1=2,\, m_2=2$ are not 2-dimensional.
 Sufficiently large Artin groups are those such that for any triple of generators, if $m_1=2$, $m_2\neq 2,\infty$, then $m_3=\infty$.
 Again, the 3-free Artin groups with some triple such that $m_1=2$, $m_2=2$, $m_3\neq \infty$ are not sufficiently large.
 Notice also that 3-free Artin groups include the class of even Artin groups, which are the ones that only contain relations of even length.